Transparency

 DID YOU KNOW?

-Brindabella has repeatedly failed to comply with its regulatory financial reporting obligations to the ACNC and Federal Department of Education.
-BCEL has been red flagged by the ACNC, the charity regulator, as a 'double defaulter' on multiple occasions.
-Significant delays in reporting 2019, 2020, 2021 and 2022 audited financials means parents and tax payers cannot see where or how their school fees and commonwealth funds have been spent by the school, nor assure themselves of the schools competency in financial management.
-A pressing concern, given insolvency claims raised recently at the AAT.
+Significant delays in reporting means parents and tax payers cannot see where or how their school fees and commonwealth funds have been spent by the school, nor assure themselves of the schools competency in financial management.
+A pressing concern, given uncertainty around the schools solvency raised by its auditor multiple in recent financial reports.

 Is BCC's lack of transparency, and failure to meet regulatory reporting deadlines, consistent with the Christian virtues of "excellence" and "integrity" BCC boldly claims to be "dedicated in pursuing"?
 (WISE motto)

-Parents, as fee paying service recipients, have rights and options to demand financial transparency from BCC Board Members by sending an email to board@bcc.act.edu.au
+We encourage parents to be curious about how BCEL is spending their hard earned fees and request full disclosure from the Directors.
+Parents, as fee paying service recipients, have rights and options to demand financial transparency from the BCC Board by sending an email to board@bcc.act.edu.au.

 To ensure accountability, we recommend you 'cc' the Federal Education Minister: Jason Clare (minister.clare@education.gov.au) and the ACNC (compliance@acnc.gov.au) Australian Charities and Not-for-Profit Commission in all correspondence with the Board.